Skip to main content

 Find out if you will be enrolled automatically

-If you are already receiving Social Security retirement or Railroad Retirement Board (RRB) benefits when you turn 65, you will be enrolled in Medicare Parts A and B automatically.
-Your red, white, and blue Medicare card will arrive in the mail about three months before your 65th birthday.
+If you are already receiving Social Security retirement or Railroad Retirement Board (RRB) benefits when you turn 65, you are enrolled in Medicare Parts A and B automatically.
+Your red, white, and blue Medicare card arrives in the mail about three months before your 65th birthday.

 2